JackPikatea/pikatea-documentation/docs/AssemblyGuides/pikatea-macropad-r26-desktop-kit-assembly-guide.md

 ![](/assets/R26/DSC00184.JPG)

 ## Done
 That's it!
 You've built the R26.
-Head over to the [R26 user guide](/PikateaMacropadR26/#programming-and-usage) for instructions on programming and usage
+Head over to the [programming](/programming.html) for instructions on programming and usage